BattletechModders/Flashpoint-Spawn-Adjustments/README.md

 ### Packages
 ONLY ONE PACKAGE CAN BE INSTALLED AT A TIME.

-YOU MUST ONLY DOWNLOAD THE PACKAGE FOR DLC YOU OWN OR YOUR GAME MAY NOT LOAD.
+YOU MUST ONLY DOWNLOAD THE PACKAGE FOR DLCs YOU OWN OR YOUR GAME MAY NOT LOAD.

 On the release page, there will be three .zip files.
 One with both Flashpoint and Urban Warfare files, and two with either FP or UW files only for those who do not have both.
 They all run off of the same mod.json and have the same ModTek name.